Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 McKerrow and Cook continued to work from the scene as details emerged.
 So did another colleague, veteran reporter Pat Furgurson — who can be seen in photos from the police news conference, holding his phone out to record official updates on the damage sustained by the Capital Gazette newsroom.

-Setting about their work, the three journalists used the back of Furgurson's pickup truck as a makeshift desk, as The Capital reports.
+Setting about their work, the three journalists used the back of Furgurson's pickup truck as a makeshift desk, according to a story on the Capital Gazette website.

 The Maryland man who is suspected of carrying out the attack is in custody and has been charged with five counts of first-degree murder.
-The suspect, Jarrod Ramos, had harassed the paper's staff over a long-running dispute, police say.
+Jarrod Ramos, who had sued over a 2011 column in the Capital, had harassed the paper's staff for years, police say.

 Early Friday, as Davis tweeted details about Ramos' planned bail hearing, he wrote, "I can't sleep, so I'll do the only thing I can and report."